 Sacred, an Indigenous Multi-Media Art Display

-Sacred is an Indigenous multi-media art display at City Hall that will showcase a range of traditional and contemporary art forms created by eight emerging and established Indigenous artists.
+Sacred is an Indigenous multi-media art display at City Hall that showcases a range of traditional and contemporary art forms created by eight emerging and established Indigenous artists.

-The event is free and will include a welcome and speeches, a performance by the Lekwungen Dancers, a poetry reading, film screening and an opportunity to meet the curators and several of the featured artists.
-Complimentary refreshments will be provided.
-An RSVP is not required.
+The opening reception for Sacred took place on National Indigenous Peoples Day (June 21, 2018) at City Hall.
+The event was free to the public and included a performance by the Lekwungen Dancers, a poetry reading, film screening and the opportunity to meet the curators and several of the featured artists and to view the artworks.

 About the Artworks